Traditional Criminal Defense Contractor Lawyers Are Not Usually Trained In Government Contracts and Procurement Laws

 What is the Cost of Legal Representation in a Federal Criminal Case?
 Contractors serving as Defendants in a federal case can expect a long and costly process.
 Criminal of civil cases involving federal contractor fraud usually starts with a government investigation where the US attorneys issue subpoenas for records and testimony.
 The Investigation process can take several months or even years.
 In a criminal case, the cost of legal representation can be a huge issue for small businesses and individuals.
 In many cases, a private attorney can run between 300 to 450 dollars an hour at a small firm versus 65o to 850 per hour at large firms.
 A court-appointed lawyer fees are all based upon the income and ability to pay.

-The next phase can include proceeding to the.
-Indictment phase.
-Here, grand jury decides whether the prosecution has provided sufficient evidence to bring formal criminal charges against the contractor.
+The next phase can include proceeding to the indictment phase.
+Here, the grand jury decides whether the prosecution has provided sufficient evidence to bring formal criminal charges against the contractor.
 Again, this is yet another phase where the cost of legal representation in a criminal case and be expensive and problematic.

 Should You Hire a Private Attorney to Defend You?
 Is there an Advantage?
 If you are a government contractor involved in a criminal case, your defense can depend on who is in the best position to aggressively fight back in your case.
 Not all private attorneys are in the best position to defend your case.
-Having a court appointed attorney can benefit if the lawyer has previous experience with federal contracting-type case.
-There is no rule that a prive attorney is better than hiring a court-appointed lawyer.
-However, keep in mind that in a criminal case involving contractor charges, the federal prosecutors may be at a greater advantage given the unique requirements of t underlying crimine.
+Having a court appointed attorney can benefit if the lawyer has previous experience with federal government contracting-type cases.
+There is no rule that a private attorney is better than hiring a court-appointed lawyer.
+However, keep in mind that in a criminal case involving contractor charges, the federal prosecutors may be at a greater advantage given the unique requirements of t underlying crime.

 A explained above, criminal cases involving federal government contract defendants sometimes believe that private attorneys possess a distinct advantage over the overworked public defender’s office or panel attorneys who are paid a minimum fee.
 But do private attorneys provide better representation than court-appointed government-paid defense counsel?